bjdean/hugo-tools/README.md

 # Hugo Tools

-A comprehensive toolkit for managing Hugo static site content.
+A toolkit for managing Hugo sites.

 ## Features